AcaciaLinux/leaf/README.md

 #### Cloning

-Once you have installed these dependencies, you can clone the project and enter the directory:
+Once you have installed these dependencies, you can clone the project and enter the leaf directory:

 ```bash
 git clone --recursive https://github.com/AcaciaLinux/leaf